Finnish Army: Role

 In addition to these tasks, the army is responsible for conscription and personnel management of the reserve.

-Because Finland is not under direct military threat, the current army is, as it has been since the end of Second World War, in peacetime training formation.
+The current army is, as it has been since the end of Second World War, in peacetime training formation.
 This means that its brigades (joukko-osasto) are not meant to be operational combat units but training formations.
 According to the "troop production" doctrine (joukkotuotanto), peacetime units will train each batch of conscripts they receive for a specific wartime unit.
 After the end of training, the conscripts are demobilised into the reserve.
 During regular refresher exercises and in case of a crisis, the reserve unit will be activated and deployed in the formation it trained in during conscription.
 Thus, the peacetime structure of the army does not give any meaningful information about its mobilised structure or about the areas where units would be used.

 History

+On 24 February 1555, Swedish King Gustav Vasa ordered the establishment of a Swedish Army unit consisting of Finns.
+Finland at that time was part of the Swedish Kingdom.
+This was the first such unit in the Swedish Army, and 24 February is now celebrated as the Finnish Army's anniversary.

-Between 1809 and 1917 Finland was an autonomous state ruled by the Russian Empire as the Grand Duchy of Finland.
-Between 1881 and 1901 the Grand Duchy had its own army.
-Several other military units had also been formed while Finland belonged to Sweden.
+Between 1809 and 1917, Finland was an autonomous state ruled by the Russian Empire as the Grand Duchy of Finland.
+Between 1881 and 1901, the Grand Duchy had its own army.

 The Grand Duchy inherited its allotment system (indelningsverket; ruotujakolaitos) from the Swedish military organization.
 However, for several decades, Russian rulers did not require military service from Finland; operations and defence were mostly taken care by Russian troops based in the Grand Duchy.
 As a result, officer benefits of the allotment system became practically pensions, as payment was based on passive availability, not on actual service.

-During the Napoleonic Wars three 1200-man regiments were formed in Finland and Topographic Corps in Hamina.
-In 1821 the Topographic Corps was transformed into the cadet officers school.
-In 1829 one of the training battalions was transformed into the Young Guard Battalion, the Finnish Guards.
+During the Napoleonic Wars three 1,200-man regiments were formed in Finland and Topographic Corps in Hamina.
+In 1821, the Topographic Corps was transformed into the cadet officers school.
+In 1829, one of the training battalions was transformed into the Young Guard Battalion, the Finnish Guards.